 How To Remove Bad Yelp Reviews: The Complete Guide

-Unfortunately, having a business page on a review site is a double-edged sword.
+Having a business page on a review site is a double-edged sword.
 You need one in order to generate reviews & be found by customers.
-However, you leave yourself vulnerable to the Yelper wrath as we like to call it.
+But by doing so, you leave yourself vulnerable to the Yelper wrath (as we like to call it).

-For one, most of your good Yelp reviews won’t even be shown on your Yelp page.
-Only the reviews from seasoned Yelpers will pass through Yelp’s algorithm.
-And, as you could imagine, seasoned Yelpers are the most critical reviewers.
+For one, most of your good Yelp reviews won’t even be shown on your Yelp page as only the reviews from seasoned Yelpers will pass through Yelp’s algorithm.
+And, as you could imagine, seasoned Yelpers are the most critical reviewers of them all.

 Nevertheless, there are a few ways you can remove bad Yelp reviews.
 However, they must be against corporate content guidelines.
 And even then, there’s no guarantee that Yelp will actually remove the review as they rely on an algorithm to filter through the majority of requests.

-The rest of this article explains how to remove bad Yelp reviews.
+The rest of this article explains how to remove Yelp reviews.